EPP Guiding Principles

 Our partners include those in schools and community agencies in which our candidates observe and practice their developing skills under professional supervision and mentoring, from admission through their first three years of professional practice.
 With the contributions of faculty who teach liberal arts and general education courses, we are convinced that at Missouri State, education is everyone’s business.

 At Missouri State University, we believe that education is essential across all levels of society.
-Our mission and purpose is to develop the specialized competencies and skills to facilitate, promote, and enhance, with compassion and fairness, the learning and development of all persons.
-All education programs foster a legacy of learning and adhere to Missouri State’s public affairs mission that promotes ethical leadership, cultural competence, and community engagement.
+Our mission and purpose are to develop the specialized competencies, skills, and dispositions to facilitate, promote, and enhance, with compassion and fairness, the learning and development of all persons.
+We are dedicated to our role within the larger community and seek to create and support the necessary movement toward equity, diversity, justice, and inclusion.
+This includes recognizing and dismantling biased structures and practices at all levels (PK-16).
+Concepts, theories, and methods related to social justice and the integration of ethical practices for solving social inequities is a key foundation of our programs.
+All programs honor in practice Missouri State’s public affairs mission that promotes ethical leadership, cultural humility, and community engagement.

 The Missouri State professional education community believes that effective professional education programs are based on shared beliefs and values about schools, learning, and education that guide program development and instruction in knowledge, skills, and professionalism.
 The various content and specialty areas interpret and apply these guiding principles in accordance with their unique, specialized professional knowledge bases and standards.
 These guiding principles include foundations, content expertise, pedagogy, holism, experience, assessment/reflection, dispositions, research/inquiry, and collaboration/leadership that are common to all professional education programs.
-The underlying assumption of these guiding principles is that all members of the professional education community incorporate and demonstrate the principles of diversity and social justice throughout their programs.
+The underlying assumption of these guiding principles is that all members of the professional education community incorporate and demonstrate the principles of equity, diversity, justice, and inclusion throughout their programs.